 Hundreds of hands touch airplane seat buckles every day, and this makes them a hotspot for bacteria growth.

-Fastening your seat belt is of course mandatory, but you can make the process cleaner by protecting your hand with a piece of tissue when doing so.
+Microban tip: Fastening your seat belt is of course mandatory, but you can make the process cleaner by protecting your hand with a piece of tissue when doing so.
 Throw the tissue into the trash once you've fastened your seat belt.
 Alternately, a great tip when flying is to carry a small bottle of hand sanitizer with you.
-If you do have to touch bacteria hotspots such as the seat buckles, a quick spritz of hand sanitizer can ensure that you keep your hands fresh.
+If you do have to touch bacteria hotspots such as seat buckles, a quick spritz of hand sanitizer can ensure that you keep your hands fresh.